saltamontes5k/Cave-Dweller-s-Crate-Digger/README.md

 conda activate cave_dweller_crate_digger

-1. Analyze your music library, only need to do this once unless you add a whole heap o files, took 3hrs on a bargain bin laptop for a 10k file library python analyze_library.py
+Step 1.
+Analyze your music library, only need to do this once unless you add a whole heap o files, took 3hrs on a bargain bin laptop for a 10k file library

+python analyze_library.py

-2: Create your taste profile and get musical wisdom from Ollama, make sure ollama is running in another window python create_profile.py
+Step 2: Create your taste profile and get musical wisdom from Ollama, make sure ollama is running in another window python create_profile.py

 Step 3: Get your ranked recommendations, makes a good starting point for searching for future artists, or you can just select whatever song and should have some good listening python get_recommendations.py

-Optional 4: Chat with your llm of choice about your digital library;
+Optional Step 4: Chat with your llm of choice about your digital library;

 python chat_with_dj.py